-In mobile-first indexing, websites with a mobile optimized interface are indexed first and ranked higher in the SERPs (Search Engine Result Pages) than those sites which are not mobile-optimized.
+In mobile-first indexing, websites with a mobile-optimized interface are indexed first and ranked higher in the SERPs (Search Engine Result Pages) than those sites which are not mobile-optimized.
 The update was rolled out to make it easier for 55% of the audience to perform online searches.

 Previously, Google ranked the desktop versions of websites in its search results.
-This affected the user’s experience because the desktop-friendly sites were incapable of adapting to the technicalities and small screen size of mobile devices.
+This affected the user’s experience because the desktop-friendly sites were incapable of adapting to the technicalities and small screen sizes of mobile devices.

-Moreover, Google aimed to make sites load faster on mobile devices and provide its users quick and appropriate results.
-Hence, in 2018, it rolled out a mobile-first indexing after a year and a half of careful experimentation.
+Moreover, Google aimed to make sites load faster on mobile devices and provide its users with quick and appropriate results.
+Hence, in 2018, it rolled out mobile-first indexing after a year and a half of careful experimentation.

 Making your site mobile-friendly has numerous benefits:

 Follow these simple steps to nail your mobile SEO Audit.